m-ysabelb/recipe-page-frontend-mentor-challenge/README.md

 Special thanks to the author of the resources mentioned in the references section, specifically:
 - Google
 - YouTube
-- Stack Overflow
+- Browser Stack
-- w3schools
-- geeksforgeeks
+- SheCodes

 Their documentation, articles, and tutorials have been beneficial for the overall completion of this simple project.